 Any person who gains an understanding of these tools can work in the development of applications for the business and become a citizen developer.
 In the argument of citizen developers vs. professional developers, ease is a big plus point in favor of citizen developers.

 IT is still required in the citizen development movement as an over-viewer to ascertain the risky factors in integrations and permissions; without them, citizen developers cannot create, maintain or upgrade solutions.

 While the movement for citizen development is going strong in the citizen developer vs. professional developer concept, there are various downsides to it as well.

-Let’s explore its various pros and cons.
+Let’s explore the various pros and cons of Citizen Development.

 The costs will be reduced as the organization will not need to employ professional developers with expertise in building these applications.
 In the question of citizen developers vs. professional developers, citizen developers have been seen to reduce costs over time and add more value to the company.